MicrosoftDocs/learn/learn-pr/wwl-azure/implement-deploy-sap-hana-azure-large-instances/includes/5-validate-hana-large-instances.md

 ## Storage

-The storage layout for SAP HANA on Azure (Large Instances) is configured by SAP HANA on Azure service management through SAP recommended guidelines.
+The storage layout for SAP HANA on Azure (Large Instances) is configured by SAP HANA on Azure Service Management through SAP recommended guidelines.
 The naming conventions of the storage volumes are listed in the following table (where SID is the HANA instance System ID and Tenant is an internal enumeration of operations when deploying a tenant):

 :::row:::
   :::column:::